-Many people develop vascular dementia after suffering a stroke or multiple small strokes.
-This is the most common type of vascular dementia and is sometimes called Multi-Infarct Dementia (MID).
-The stroke causes parts of the brain to die, which is what leads to dementia.
 Strokes often cause physical symptoms, depending upon what part of the brain is affected, but mini-strokes may happen without obvious external symptoms.
-Vascular dementia most commonly develops when the stroke occurs on the left side of the brain or when it involves the memory center of the brain, the hippocampus.
+Vascular dementia most commonly develops when the stroke occurs on the left side of the brain or when it involves the memory center of the brain—the hippocampus.
 About one-third of people who had no dementia symptoms before the stroke will develop vascular dementia afterwards, usually within a year.

 Many people have a combination of vascular dementia and Alzheimer’s disease.
 This is called mixed dementia.
 In fact, having a combination of strokes and Alzheimer’s disease is more common than having either Alzheimer’s alone or having vascular dementia alone.

 Symptoms of vascular dementia vary depending on what part of the brain is affected and the cause of the vascular dementia.
-A common early symptom of vascular dementia is a decline in the ability to organize thoughts or actions.
+A common early symptom of vascular dementia is problems organizing thoughts or actions.
 Often the most noticeable initial symptoms of vascular dementia are impaired planning, judgment, and ability to make decisions.
 Memory loss, such as with Alzheimer’s disease, may or may not be a noteworthy symptom.
 Other symptoms of VaD include the following:

 People with vascular dementia may also have other (physical) signs of a stroke or mini-strokes.
 There may be a localized area of the body, such as a hand or the facial muscles, that is weakened or the person may have a numb area somewhere on their body.